-Loida received the American Library Association’s 2010 Elizabeth Futas Catalyst for Change Award, was named a Mover & Shaker by Library Journal, and an Outstanding Woman by Impremedia and El Diario/ La Prensa.
+Garcia-Febo received the 2015 Elizabeth Martinez Lifetime Achievement Award from REFORMA, the American Library Association’s 2010 Elizabeth Futas Catalyst for Change Award, was named a Mover & Shaker by Library Journal, and an Outstanding Woman by Impremedia and El Diario/ La Prensa.
 She is a Notable Member of the ALA International Relations Round Table.
+She is passionate about libraries and works with diverse communities globally.

-Currently, she is an ALA Councilor-at-Large, Chair of ALA Committee on Membership Meetings and member of the Continuing Professional Development and Workplace Learning Standing Committee of IFLA.
-Loida is Past President of REFORMA, chaired the ALA Intellectual Freedom Round Table and former Secretary of IFLA’s Free Access to Information and Freedom of Expression Committee, a Core Activity of IFLA where she is now an Expert Resource Person.
-Loida also works with IFLA’s New Professionals Special Interest Group which she co-established in 2004.
-She currently coordinates New Librarians Global Connection: best practices, models and recommendations, an international quarterly webinar series hosted by IFLA CPDWL, IFLA NPSIG and ALA.
+At IFLA: Served two terms as member of the IFLA Governing Board, and as Chair of IFLA’s Action for Development through Libraries Programme (ALP).
+She served two terms on the Continuing Professional Development and Workplace Learning Section (CPDWL) and currently is a Consultant of the Section.
+She served as Secretary of IFLA’s Free Access to Information and Freedom of Expression Committee (FAIFE), a Core Activity of IFLA, where she served as an Expert Resource Person.
+She advices IFLA’s New Professionals Special Interest Group which she co-established in 2004.
+She established New Librarians Global Connection: best practices, models and recommendations in 2012, an international quarterly webinar series hosted by IFLA CPDWL, IFLA NPSIG with ALA providing online continuing education opportunities in languages that have included English, Portuguese and Spanish.

 As part of her work with the Free Access to Information and Freedom of Expression Committee of the International Federation of Library Associations and Institutions (IFLA), she has presented workshops about human rights, access to information and advocacy in many regions of the world.
 Loida has also coordinated programs including topics of interest to new librarians and new professionals for IFLA Congresses in Oslo, Seoul, South Africa, Quebec, (Bologna) Milan and (Boras) Gothenburg.
 She was a Co-Convenor of the first Pre-Conference hosted by IFLA NPSIG with IFLA CPDWL in Bologna (August 2009).
 She was the Co-Convenor of the 2010 NPSIG Pre-Conference, The Global Librarian in Boras, Sweden (August 2010).

-Loida is also member of the Public Library Association, New York Library Association, American Indian Library Association, Asian Pacific American Librarians Association, the Black Caucus of the American Library Association, and Chinese American Library Association.
+Garcia-Febo served as President of REFORMA.
+She is a member of the Public Library Association where she chaired the Gordon Conable Award Committee, American Indian Library Association, Asian Pacific American Librarians Association, the Black Caucus of the American Library Association, and Chinese American Library Association.
 She is a member of ACURIL, the Association of Caribbean University, Research and Institutional Libraries with which she coordinated an IFLA/UNESCO Internet Manifesto Guidelines workshop for librarians attending the XXXVIII ACURIL Conference in Jamaica.

 Loida’s work has received the following recognitions: